Sports Injury Rehabilitation By Experienced Physiotherapists

 - People who use the gym do not use the equipment correctly.

-Majority of sports injuries occur during practise and can be prevented by warming up before partaking in sports related activity.
+Most sports injuries occur during practice and can be prevented by warming up before partaking in sports-related activity.

 What Are Some Of The Common Sports Injuries?